imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 Darker colors indicate high value (low loss), and light colors indicate low value (high loss).
 The cross is the action taken in the dataset.
 Pause and replay the video.
 Observe the times at which the agent has to **break contact** and go away from the object. **These actions form local minima from which RL struggles to escape!** Here I want to highlight that this isn't an issue with TD-MPC2.
 Matter of fact, the best RL algorithms—PPO, DreamerV3, and TD-MPC2—all can't solve this seemingly simple task [3].
 I think it is a mismatch between the RL problem formulation and the task at hand.

-This isn't actually the full story; in the optimization landscape above, I was using a fixed critic, which means that my actor had a fixed objective.
+There is more; in the optimization landscape above, I was using a fixed critic, which means that my actor had a fixed objective.
 In practice, most algorithms like TD-MPC2 have an actor-critic architecture where the both are updated one after the other. **This means that our actor has a moving target!** From an optimization point of view, that is a disaster.
 Here is the disaster visualized:

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>